 Tuberculosis has a global distribution, and over two billion people (around 30% of the world's population) are suspected to be infected with M. tuberculosis.
 In 2003, the global incidence of tuberculosis reached its peak but has been declining slowly ever since.
 Most new cases of the disease in 2016 were reported from Asia (around 45%), followed by Africa (around 25%).
 The WHO reported in 2016 that approximately 10.4 million people became infected with tuberculosis, of which approximately 1.7 million died.

 Although present globally, the epidemiology of tuberculosis varies significantly depending on the region.

 Young adults have the highest rates of active tuberculosis globally, but in developed countries, older individuals experience the highest rates of disease.
-People of all age groups are at risk of progressing to active disease.
-Those at increased risk include:
+Adults of all age groups are at risk of progressing to active disease.
+Risk factors to contract active disease include :

 Inhaling the aerosolized droplets from an infected person is the principal mechanism through which tuberculosis spreads.
 Although tuberculosis most commonly causes a lung infection, it is a multisystemic disease and can present as variable pathologic findings.
 Subsequent deposition of the organism in the lungs can lead to a few possible outcomes, including: